RaasAhsan/formations/README.md

   name: text.minLength(2, "You need a bigger name.").maxLength(32, "Your name must be less than 33 characters.."),
   password: text.bounds(8, 64, "Your password must be between 8 and 64 characters."),
   email: email.maxLength(64, "Use a smaller e-mail, please!"),
-  age: number.min(13, "You must be at least 13 years old.").max(80, "You're too old for this, dude.")
+  age: number.min(13, "You must be at least 13 years old.").max(80, "You're too old for this, dude."),
+  correctAge: boolean.cross('age', number.bounds(13, 80), boolean.equals(true), "You have to say if you're the correct age.")
 };

 var results = formations.validateForm(form, registerValidation);